Tony380/Projet5/README.md

 * I want to be able to access my products and their substitutes.
 * I want to be able to leave the program.

+### Installation:
+Before using this program :
+* Check requirements.txt and install the packages needed if it isn't already done.
+* Fill config.py if your data are not the same.

 ### Main menu
 The main menu has three options: